dawsons-creek/backtick/README.md

 ## Ignoring Files

-Create a `.backtickignore` file in your project directory to specify files or patterns to ignore.
-This file uses the same syntax as `.gitignore`:
+Create a `.backtickignore` file in your project's root directory (or the directory where you run `backtick`) to specify files or patterns to ignore.
+The syntax is the same as `.gitignore`.

 ```
-# Ignore all logs
-*.log
+# Example .backtickignore

-# Ignore the venv directory
+# Ignore virtual environment directories
 venv/
+.venv/

-# Ignore all .pyc files
+# Ignore compiled Python files
 *.pyc
+__pycache__/

+# Ignore build artifacts
+build/
+dist/
+*.egg-info/

-# Ignore specific files
+# Ignore logs and specific config
+*.log
 secrets.json
 ```

-## Performance Optimization

-Backtick includes several optimizations for handling large codebases:

-1. **Memory-efficient reading**: Files are read in chunks to avoid loading everything into memory at once
-2. **LRU caching**: Recently used files are cached, but the cache has a size limit
-3. **Binary file detection**: Binary files are automatically identified and excluded from text processing
-4. **Parallel processing**: Directory scanning uses multiple threads for better performance
-5. **Batch updates**: Changes to the file list are batched for better UI responsiveness

-## Configuration

-Backtick reads its configuration from the following files:

-- `.backtickignore` - Contains patterns for files to ignore
-- `~/.backtick_history` - Command history for the interactive shell

 ## Development